Use WooCommerce Role Based Pricing with Product Tables

 There are lots of WooCommerce role based pricing plugins which show discounted prices to certain WordPress user groups.
 But which ones can you use with non-standard store layouts, such as a product table view?

-We’ve tested the free WC Role Based Price and Dynamic Pricing and Discounts for WooCommerce WooCommerce pricing plugins and can confirm that they both work perfectly with our WooCommerce Product Table plugin.
-I’ll tell you how it works.
+We’ve tested the official WooCommerce Dynamic Pricing plugin, plus the the free WC Role Based Price and Dynamic Pricing and Discounts for WooCommerce plugins.
+They all work beautifully with our WooCommerce Product Table plugin.
+I’ll tell you how they all work.

 Who needs WooCommerce role based pricing with product tables?

 WooCommerce Product Table users often ask us how they can add role-based pricing.
 They come from all industry sectors.
 First, let’s look at some popular use cases: